brendansh/TheBureaucraticState/_chapters/01-The Republic and the Rise of Party Systems, 1789-1896 copy.md

-bureaucratic America in which the citizens have nothing in common but the common concrete wilderness of our cities and urban suburbs, where "closely packed human beings" live isolated from one another in that "wierd irreality that human relationships assume wherever they develop in absolute worldlessness, unrelated to a world common to all people."
+bureaucratic America in which the citizens have nothing in common but the common concrete wilderness of our cities and urban suburbs, where "closely packed human beings" live isolated from one another in that "weird irreality that human relationships assume wherever they develop in absolute worldlessness, unrelated to a world common to all people."
-The United States was transformed, largely as a result of conditions in the South and massive immigration in the North after the Civil War, from a democratie republic into a bureaucratic state and mass society in the years between the 1890's and the 1920's, (and, as a consequence, Americans have largely forgotten the Old Republie and lost contact with the republican political tradition,) but,
+The United States was transformed, largely as a result of conditions in the South and massive immigration in the North after the Civil War, from a democratic republic into a bureaucratic state and mass society in the years between the 1890's and the 1920's, (and, as a consequence, Americans have largely forgotten the Old Republic and lost contact with the republican political tradition,) but,